Edward Mermelstein

 Edward Alexander Mermelstein (born October 22, 1967) is the former New York City's Commissioner for International Affairs.
 He is also an attorney, financial investment advisor, media pundit and real estate developer.

 Mermelstein is the founder of several companies, including the One & Only Realty, its investment arm One & Only Holdings, and the corporate and international real estate law firm Rheem Bell & Mermelstein.

 Early life

 Mermelstein was born to a Jewish family in 1967.
 In 1976, he emigrated to the United States, where he attended the Bronx High School of Science.
 He joined the US Army while still in high school.
 After his Army training, Mermelstein attended NYU and graduated in 1991 with a B.A. in psychology.
 Mermelstein studied law at the Thomas Cooley Law School in the 1990s.

 Career

 Mermelstein has been a foreign investment advisor for more than 20 years, and assists wealthy foreigners with investments and acquisitions in the United States.

-Mermelstein's business endeavors are operated through One & Only Realty and One & Only Holdings, which specialize in the representation of foreign buyers in the acquisition of Real Estate worldwide, and provide family office planning services.
+Mermelstein's business endeavors are operated through One & Only Realty and One & Only Holdings.

 Mermelstein is also the founding partner of Rheem Bell & Mermelstein, a boutique New York City law firm specializing in complex real estate transactions and the resolution of international matters.